Cabinet Refinishing Cost in Palm Desert

 How does cabinet refinishing cost compare to cabinet replacement in Palm Desert?

 Cabinet replacement in the Coachella Valley is usually the highest-cost path for a full kitchen, especially when new cabinets change the footprint and trigger countertop or installation changes.
-Refinishing preserves the existing cabinet boxes — which are almost always structurally sound even when the finish is worn — and delivers a factory-fresh exterior result for a fraction of replacement cost.
-For high-end Palm Desert homes where the cabinetry itself is quality construction, refinishing with Italian 2K polyurethane is almost always the right financial decision.
-Replacement makes sense only when the cabinet boxes themselves are failing — warped frames, drawer glides that can't be repaired, water damage to the substrate.
+Refinishing preserves the existing cabinet boxes — which are often structurally sound even when the finish is worn — and usually costs less than full replacement.
+For Palm Desert homes where the cabinetry itself is quality construction, refinishing with a two-component (2K) polyurethane is often the better financial decision.
+Replacement makes sense when the cabinet boxes themselves are failing — warped frames, drawer glides that can't be repaired, or water damage to the substrate.

 Get a Real Quote — Not a Phone Guess